openworm/org.geppetto.docs/source/overview.rst

 Status
 ======

 Geppetto is currently in development.
-A version is 'released every month <https://github.com/openworm/org.geppetto/releases/>`__ with new added features.
+A version is `released every month <https://github.com/openworm/org.geppetto/releases/>`__ with new added features.

 Feedback
 ========